โšกElectrical Circuits and Systems I

 I=PRI = \sqrt{\frac{P}{R}} (Current from Power and Resistance)

-Compare: V=PRV = \sqrt{PR} vs. I=PRI = \sqrt{\frac{P}{R}}—both involve square roots because they're derived from squared terms in power equations.
-Notice that RR is in the numerator for voltage but denominator for current, reflecting their inverse relationship in Ohm's Law.
+Compare: V=PRV = \sqrt{PR} vs. I=PRI = \sqrt{\frac{P}{R}}: both involve square roots because they're derived from squared terms in the power equations.
+Notice that RR is in the numerator for voltage but the denominator for current, reflecting their inverse relationship in Ohm's Law.

 R=V2PR = \frac{V^2}{P} (Resistance from Voltage and Power)

-• Rearrangement of P=V2RP = \frac{V^2}{R}—multiply both sides by RR, then divide by PP
+• Derivation: rearrange P=V2RP = \frac{V^2}{R} by multiplying both sides by RR, then dividing by PP

 R=PI2R = \frac{P}{I^2} (Resistance from Power and Current)

-• Rearrangement of P=I2RP = I^2R—simply divide both sides by I2I^2
+• Derivation: rearrange P=I2RP = I^2R by dividing both sides by I2I^2

-Compare: R=V2PR = \frac{V^2}{P} vs. R=PI2R = \frac{P}{I^2}—both find resistance using power, but one uses voltage (numerator squared) and the other uses current (denominator squared).
+Compare: R=V2PR = \frac{V^2}{P} vs. R=PI2R = \frac{P}{I^2}: both find resistance using power, but one uses voltage (numerator squared) and the other uses current (denominator squared).
 The placement of the squared term follows from which original power formula you're rearranging.

 Quick Reference Table